ppwwyyxx/wechat-dump/README.md

                 base64 -di | tar xzf -
             ```

++ (Optional) Download the emoji cache from [here](https://github.com/ppwwyyxx/wechat-dump/releases/download/0.1/emoji.cache) and put it in 'wechat-dump'.
+This will avoid downloading lots of emojis.

 #### Run:
 + Parse and dump text messages of __every__ chat (requires `decrypted.db`):